PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Shallow draft heaven: Perfect for kayak fishing where boats can't reach

-The bayou got its name from the tea-colored water that flows from upstream wetlands, but don't let the murky appearance fool you – the fish don't mind one bit.
+The bayou got its name from the naturally tea-colored water that flows from upstream wetlands and rice field releases.
+That murky appearance actually works in your favor – the fish feel safe and feed aggressively.

 Understanding Chocolate Bayou's Unique Waters